Coronavirus, oil price war put Canada's crude sector 'on life support'

-WINNIPEG, Manitoba (Reuters) - Canadian oil producers, already under stress before this month, now face deeper spending cuts and possibly a wave of consolidation due to the twin shocks of the global spread of coronavirus and the Saudi-Russia oil price war.
+WINNIPEG, Manitoba, March 19 (Reuters) - Canadian oil producers, already under stress before this month, now face deeper spending cuts and possibly a wave of consolidation due to the twin shocks of the global spread of coronavirus and the Saudi-Russia oil price war.

 The TSX energy index has dropped 57%, showing the strain on producers in the world’s fourth-biggest oil supplying country since the price war began and the coronavirus pandemic slashed global energy demand.